onekiji/onekiji/src/pages/about.md

 # About One Kiji

-One Kiji writes on the single most important piece of news published everyday.
+One Kiji summarizes the single most important piece of news published everyday.

 Consuming news shouldn't be distracting, and shouldn't make you feel like you wasted your time afterwards.